donkirkby/donimoes/docs/new_rules.md

 These are new puzzles that aren't finished yet.
 You can try them out and let me know what you think.

+* **Bee Donimoes** is a puzzle race game I designed where a swarm of dice bring nectar back to the hive.
+(1-6 players, double-six dominoes, 3-7 dice, and a timer)
 * **Adding Donimoes** is a puzzle I designed where you add dominoes in the given order.
 (1 player, double-six dominoes)

+## Bee Donimoes
+A puzzle race game where a swarm of dice bring nectar back to the hive.

+### Players
+1-6

+### Equipment
+* a set of dominoes from double blank to double six
+* 3-7 six-sided dice
+* a one-minute timer

+### Object
+Bring the nectar back to the hive in as few moves as possible, faster than the other players.
+One die is chosen as the queen bee and doesn't move, the others have to form a connected group around her.

+### Setup
+Shuffle the dominoes, and place them face up to form an 8x7 rectangle of numbers.
+If you have seven dice, put one aside.
+Then rotate the remaining dice to form a sequence of numbers starting with 1.
+Place the 1 die on the 1 in the 1 / blank domino.
+Place the 2 on the 2 / blank, the 3 on the 3 / blank, and so on.

+### Play
+The game is played in rounds, and each round starts by choosing which die is the queen bee.
+If you put aside a die, roll it to choose the queen, otherwise roll one of the dice on the board and then put it back where it was with the number it had before.
+If you roll a number that's not on the board, reroll.

+The queen bee never moves during a round, and all the other bees have to bring their nectar back to her in one connected group.
+(Diagonal connections don't count.)

+The dice can only land on their own numbers.
+They can move between numbers in two ways:
+1. In a straight line along a row or a column.
+They can pass over other numbers, squares with their own number, or other dice.
+This counts as one move.
+2. Changing direction over other dice.
+In the middle of a regular move, a die may make a 90° turn directly above another die.
+Later in the same move, it may make more turns directly above other dice.
+No matter how many turns it makes, this still counts as one move.

+The blank on the other end of the queen bee's domino is wild.
+Any die can land there.
+A die may also leave the wild space on a later move.

+### Solve
+As soon as the queen bee is chosen, all players try to solve the puzzle at the same time.
+Do not touch the dominoes or dice while you are trying to solve the puzzle!
+Once a player has found a solution, they say the number of moves they need, and start the timer.
+The other players have until the timer ends to find a better solution.

+A solution with fewer moves is always better.
+If two players find solutions with the same number of moves, then the player with fewer points counts as a better solution.
+If they have the same points, then the player who claimed it first counts as a better solution.
+It is a valid solution to say that it's impossible, but any other solution is better.

+### Demonstrate
+Whichever player has claimed the best solution when the timer goes now has to demonstrate that solution, counting the moves out loud.
+Players should demonstrate with no more than a few seconds of hesitation.
+If they made a mistake or can't remember the solution, let the player who claimed the next best solution demonstrate it.

+The player who successfully demonstrates a solution scores one point.
+A winning score is 9 minus the number of players.

+### Next Round
+Remove the queen bee from the board.
+If that leaves fewer than 3 dice, shuffle all the dominoes and set up again.
+Otherwise, place all the other dice on the board back in their starting places.
+Roll to choose the next queen bee.

 ## Adding Donimoes
 The idea was to avoid the slow setup phase at the start of the other puzzles.